 We offer two Doctor of Philosophy programs: a PhD in Gerontology and a PhD in the Biology of Aging.
-USC Leonard Davis continues to be out in the front on the aging education frontier.
 Our school created the first gerontology PhD program in the world in 1989 and unveiled the first-ever biology of aging PhD program in 2014.
 The PhD is our crown jewel, the highest degree you can receive in gerontology anywhere.
 At the USC Leonard Davis School, we attract top students from around the globe.
 Balancing rigorous, high-level research training with leadership skills and scientific knowledge, graduates from our PhD programs enter the workforce with superb skills and experience.

 Students learn about the physiology of human development and aging, examining social policies related to aging as well as the psychological, behavioral, and sociological impact on lifespan development.
 Working closely with a faculty mentor, they concentrate on a specific area of interest and begin the process of discovering and shaping their own academic specialization.
 They work closely with faculty on research and publications, participate in colloquia, attend and present at national organization meetings, acquire teaching experience, and develop a rich academic, personal, and professional network.

 Requirements: 60 Units of course work and at least four additional dissertation units.

 Doctor of Philosophy in Biology of Aging (PhD)